gn03138868/littlecrooperforminiarata/README.md

 # little cropper for miniARATA
-It is not easy to obtain 200X200 pixels images one by one.
+It is not easy to obtain 200 × 200 pixel^2 images one by one.
 So we wrote a simple script for doing it.

 Background of image collection